 You could always change or add in more.
 Once you start writing to the subtitles, the article will grow itself.

 Thank you theraggededge.
 The whole purpose of asking for feedback is to get honest input so I appreciate your candor.
 I see exactly what you are saying and if I decide to expand on this hub to get it featured I will take your suggestions into consideration.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my article Dates A Miracle Fruit (must be signed in to view).
+Will you please give feedback on my article Steps In Finding Your Ideal Job.
 What can I do to improve?
 Thanks!